 Area businesses, nonprofits, civic organizations, and community groups are encouraged to join us as the campus collects nonperishable and canned foods for the Greater Baton Rouge Food Bank.
-Students will use these cans to build a small replica of Tiger Stadium, Mike the Tiger’s Habitat, and a fleur de lis to represent the 2014 Homecoming theme, “Louisiana State of Mind.”
+Students will use these cans to build a small replica of Tiger Stadium, Mike the Tiger’s Habitat, and a fleur de lis to represent the 2015 Homecoming theme, “Let the Good Times ROAR!”
 If you are interested in collecting cans for this cause, please contact the Homecoming Student Service Committee.

 Does your little Tiger have a burning love for the LSU Tigers?
 Create a video no longer than 30 seconds of your little Tiger decked ears to tail in LSU gear, proclaiming his or her love for all things LSU.
-The winner will be awarded a ride in the 2014 LSU Homecoming Parade on October 25, 2014, and will have his or her winning video displayed via LSU Campus Life and LSU Homecoming social media sites.
+The winner will be awarded a ride in the 2015 LSU Homecoming Parade on October 24, 2015, and will have his or her winning photo or video displayed via LSU Campus Life and LSU Homecoming social media sites.
 (Little Tigers must be 12 years old or younger.)

 Paint the Town Purple and Gold